Brodie969/html-form-handler/README.md

-# html-form-handler
+# HTML Form Handler

-A snippet of JavaScript to handle the data from a HTML `&lt;form>`.
+A snippet of JavaScript to handle the data from a HTML `<form>`.

-Feel free to use, although it was just made for me to reuse in future projects.
+Feel free to use it, although it was just made for me to reuse in future projects.